Cherry Valley Elementary Handbook

 Non Discrimination Statement

-The Riverview School District complies with all federal and state statutes and regulations and does not discriminate in any program or activities on the basis of sex, race, creed, religion, color, national origin, age, veteran or military status, sexual orientation, gender expression or identify, disability, or the use of a trained dog guide or service animal, and provides equal access to the Boy Scouts and other designated youth groups.
-This holds true for all district employment and student opportunities.
-Inquiries regarding compliance and/or grievance procedures may be directed to the school district’s Title IX/RCW 28A.640 at 425-844-4500 and Section 504/ADA Coordinator, 425-844-4500 at 15510 1st Ave.
-NE, Duvall, WA 98109.
+The Riverview School District does not discriminate in any programs or activities on the basis of sex, race, creed, religion, color, national origin, age, veteran or military status, sexual orientation, gender expression or identity, disability, or the use of a trained dog guide or service animal and provides equal access to the Boy Scouts and other designated youth groups.
+The following employees are designated to handle inquiries regarding compliance and/or grievance procedures:

 Complaint Procedures (3110-1) See the full text, steps, and description at the district website: http://www.rsd407.org/schoolboard/policies/policies/3000/P3110-1.pdf